-- It’s not meant to be easy.
-(As in it’s not about just opening a laptop, clicking some buttons, and waiting for money to roll in.)
+- Earning P.I. isn’t meant to be easy as I mentioned above.
+It’s not about just opening a laptop, clicking some buttons, and waiting for money to roll in.

-- It’s about having a strategy and proper framework to earn P.I.
-(All of which are covered in The Passive Income System.)
+- It’s about having a strategy and proper framework to earn P.I. (which is beyond the scope of what I can offer in this post).

 If it helps, my P.I. journey was not an overnight one.
 It never was, and I don’t think anyone who has tried to earn P.I. can claim that they earned massive money right away.
 (If they did, then it’s either (a) they’re lying or (b) they were never starting from scratch but had a pre-existing platform to market to.)

-So for me, I earned my first passive income in the third month of my business, and it was… guess what… five cents (which happened to be the first five cents I earned in my business too).
-Five whooping cents, which I didn’t sneer at, but instead felt extremely ecstatic and excited about, as I saw this as the very first sign of my success.
+So for me, I earned my first passive income in the third month of my business, and it was… guess what… 5 cents (which happened to be the first 5 cents I earned in my business too).
+5 whooping cents, which I didn’t sneer at, but instead felt extremely ecstatic and excited about, as I saw this as the very first sign of my success.
 As I built my business and P.I. streams, I generated more P.I.
-Over the next three years, my monthly P.I. gradually increased from $0.05 to $50–100, to one grand, to over two grand, to over five grand, to at times nearly 10 grand.
+Over the next 3 years, my monthly P.I. gradually increased from $0.05 to $50–100, to 1 grand, to over 2 grand, to over 5 grand, to at times nearly 10 grand.
 And I continue to build my P.I. as I go along.

-Truth: Earning P.I. isn’t hard, and it’s about having the right strategy and investing due time and effort.
+Truth: Earning P.I. isn’t an impossible goal.
+It’s about having the right strategy and investing due time and effort.
 Don’t get overwhelmed by the idea of P.I. but rather, focus on giving real value to others.